-LFA has developed a series of considerations – summarized in checklist format – as one tool to help us, and our partners, incorporate a cultural humility lens into evaluation work.
+LFA has developed a series of considerations – summarized in checklist format – as one tool to help us, and our partners, incorporate an equity lens into evaluation work.
 The checklists:

 Purpose and Goals of the Checklists